 Submitted by: Dustin Yakobuian

 As PE teachers, we are always keenly aware of safety precautions in our instruction.
-From setting up our teaching space, thoughtfully considering which equipment to purchase/use, and the instructions and rules we create, we are responsible for making our PE program as safe as possible.
+From setting up our teaching space to thoughtfully considering which equipment to purchase/use, to the instructions and rules we create, we are responsible for making our PE program as safe as possible.

 Now, with the pandemic and many of us returning to in-person instruction, our responsibility to safety is greater than ever!
 At the same time, physical activity is also more important than it has ever been.
 For the past few months, most students have been cooped up at home, largely physically inactive, and in desperate need of the mental, emotional, and physical health benefits of physical activity.